kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 # Requirements

 * To write or modify custom export scripts, it is necessary to have a very good understanding of the source and target data models to transform into each other.
-Therefore, it is very helpful to use the kairos-fhir-dsl library as a dependency, which contains a HDRP JPA meta model as a source, and the FHIR R4 model as a target.
+Therefore, it is very helpful to use the kairos-fhir-dsl library as a dependency, which contains a HDRP JPA metamodel as a source, and the FHIR R4 model as a target.
 * This project uses [Maven](https://maven.apache.org/) for build management to download all necessary dependencies from [Maven Central](https://mvnrepository.com/repos/central) or the kairos-fhir-dsl library